Why we should stop saying ‘sanitary’ when talking about periods

 Call them for what they are: menstrual/period products

 Why don’t we just call menstrual products ‘menstrual products’ or ‘period products’?
 After all, these products are for menstruation / periods.
 Menstrual/Period products have no gender and need no gender because they are simply made for people who menstruate and need them.
-It’s as simple as that.
+It’s time to make menstruation more inclusive.

 Words are powerful and language matters

 Menstruation is important to life on our planet and that’s beautiful.
 There’s nothing shameful or ‘unhygienic’ about periods because we all wouldn’t be here without them!
 So it’s about time to stop using euphemisms when we talk about menstruation.
 And it’s about time to stop claiming that periods are ‘feminine’ because not all women menstruate and not all who menstruate are women.
+At Grace & Green, our period dignity scheme allows workplaces, public spaces and educational institutes access talks and webinars to start the conversation of accurate and open menstrual education.
+Including the right terminology to use and ways to start breaking up with our longest relationship: Stigma.
 Let’s start talking openly about periods.
 Only this way we can ensure period equity.

 *relating to a person whose sense of personal and gender identity corresponds with their birth sex (based on their genitalia)